google/neural-tangents/README.md

 ## Citation

-If you use the code in a publication, please cite out ICLR 2020 paper:
+If you use the code in a publication, please cite our ICLR 2020 paper:

 ```
 @inproceedings{neuraltangents2020,